elunna/nerfhack-changelog/README.md

 * To prevent a phoenix egg from hatching, you can also cancel it
 * Lowered their MC protection from 40 to 20

+**Orb Weaver:**
+* A brand new monster debuting in NerfHack
+* This pesky spellcaster will relentlessly summon spheres of all types
+* They will actively avoid the player and use the spheres as their offense.
+* Although they can cast clerical spells, they only can cast summon orbs, healing, and protection.
+* Currently uses the transmuter's tile from SpliceHack.

 ## MONSTER CHANGES